Cursor

 👍 Pros

-- ✓Most powerful multi-file editing
+- ✓Most powerful multi-file editing across a codebase

 - ✓Whole-codebase context enables cross-file refactoring at scale